jaroslavcech/vectorizer1/README.md

 PDF format is paginated - so we store to the DB page where the similarity is found

 ## Setup and Requirements

+### OpenAI API subscription
+You need OpenAI subscription to generate API key

+### pg_vector extension
+You need to install `pg_vector` extension to your Postgres DB

+### Libre Office
+You need to have Libre office installed - try if it runs in headless mode

 ### Python Environment
 Create a Python virtual environment and install dependencies: